 It harked back to the time in my life when I was hurting, felt alone and outcasted.
 I had to grow confident enough to not just be a proud blackfulla, but one who stood up and spoke out about my culture and our fight for a better Australia.

-I got to meet Adam in person last year and despite the saying, ‘never meet your heroes’, he was the humble and kind man I’d imagined him to be.
+I got to meet Adam in person in 2018 and despite the saying, ‘never meet your heroes’, he was the humble and kind man I’d imagined him to be.

 I couldn’t quite get past my nerves quick enough to articulate to him how important his 2013 journey was for me, but Adam, if by chance you ever read this, please know you’ve helped young blackfullas like me find their voice and stamp out hatred through your actions.